yoriiis/before-after/readme.md

 ### Browsers support

 BeforeAfter is compatible with all no-touch and touch devices such as Android or iOS.
 The library uses CSS transform property for better animations, all last browsers are compatible.
-More information in <a href="https://caniuse.com/#search=transform" title="Can I Use">Can I Use</a>
+More information in <a href="https://caniuse.com/#search=transform" title="Can I Use" target="_blank">Can I Use</a>